maarten-pennings/303WIFILC01/4-display/readme.md

  - There is one generic _control_ register at location 48H (0x48).

- - The control register determines whether the display is on or off, and what brightness it has.
+ - The control register determines whether the display is on or off, whether a 7 or 8 segment display is attached, and what brightness to use.

    ![control](TM1650-control.png)

+   Observe that 000 is tagged as brightness 8 in the datasheet - think of this as (1)000.

+   I believe the 7/8 segments settings changes the timing of the digit/segment control: mode 7 has one segment less (P is always on).

    A write of 0b0101_0001 to 0x48 configures the display to have brightness 5, 8 segments and power On.

-   Observe that 000 is tagged as brightness 8 - so think of this as (1)000.

-   I believe the 7/8 segments settings changes the timing of the digit/segment control (mode 7 has one segment less; P is always on).

- - Since the device does not have an address itself, the example transaction has the form `START 48 51 STOP`.
-In Arduino wire API, we need to begin a transaction by passing the device address.
-We can simply pass the register address instead.
+ - Since the device does not have an address itself, the example configuration needs a transaction of the form `START 48 51 STOP`.
+In the Arduino Wire API, we need to begin a transaction by passing the _device_ address.
+For TM1650 we simply pass the _register_ address instead.
    However, a device address is 7 bits and it is appended with a 0 for write.
-   So we need to send 0x24 instead of 0x48.
+   So we need to pass 0x24 to get 0x48 on the line.

    ```C++
    Wire.beginTransmission(0x24); // register 0x48